KomradeSpectre/AetheriumMod/Tutorials/Item Mod Creation.md

     - `pickupToken` - The string corresponding to the language token for the pickup description of the item.
 For example, `ITEM_OMNIPOTENT_EGG_PICKUP`.
     - `descriptionToken` - The string corresponding to the language token for the detailed description of the item.
 For example, `ITEM_OMNIPOTENT_EGG_DESCRIPTION`.
     - `loreToken` - The string corresponding to the language token for the lorebook entry of the item.
 For example, `ITEM_OMNIPOTENT_EGG_LORE`.
-    - `pickupModelPath` - The string path that leads to the model for the item in our asset bundle.
-Since we have defined a provider (`@MyModName`) in our main class while setting up the asset bundle, we can use it in our string.
-For example, `"@MyModName:Assets/Models/Prefab/Item/OmnipotentEgg/OmnipotentEgg.prefab"`.
+    - `pickupModelPrefab` - The direct reference to a prefab from our assetbundle.
+This requires a GameObject, we provide one in our `ItemModel` field which we'll use to set this.
-    - `pickupIconPath` - The string path that leads to the icon for the item in our asset bundle.
-For example, `"@MyModName:Assets/Textures/Icons/Item/OmnipotentEggIcon.png"`.
+    - `pickupIconSprite` - The direct reference to a prefab from our assetbundle.
+This requires a Sprite, we provide one in our `ItemIcon` field which we'll use to set this..
     - `hidden` - A boolean that determines whether or not the item in question will be displayed upon the others in the lore screen, and item selections. **That said, not every item requires this.**
     - `tags` - An enum array that represents the category of your item, and gives your item unique features from the base game.
 An example is `ItemTag.AIBlacklist` which will prevent the AI from obtaining or using your item.
 Another is `ItemTag.Utility` which will make the item appear in `Utility` chests. **That said, not every item requires this.**
     - `canRemove` - A boolean that determines whether or not we can drop the item, or remove it from our inventory with things like the Bazaar cauldrons. **That said, not every item requires this.**